-For Jewish New Yorkers, scoring a seat at one of veteran restaurateur Ed Schoenfeld’s three Chinese eateries on Christmas Day could be compared to a holiday miracle.
-“I think on that day we do more business than many restaurants do in three months,” Schoenfeld tells Mental Floss.
+For Jewish New Yorkers, scoring a seat at one of veteran restaurateur Ed Schoenfeld’s Chinese eateries on Christmas Day could be compared to a holiday miracle.
+“I think on that day we do more business than many restaurants do in three months,” Schoenfeld told Mental Floss in 2017.
 “We serve all day long, we stay open all day long.”

 Right next door to the burgeoning Jewish community on the Lower East Side was the city's nascent Chinatown.
 Many Chinese immigrants had initially come to the U.S. to work on the Transcontinental Railroad.
 After its completion in 1869, these laborers faced violence and discrimination in the western states.
 They came to New York City seeking new business opportunities, and some opened restaurants.

-Chinese food was exotic and new, filled with surprising flavors, ingredients, and textures [PDF].
+Chinese food was exotic and new, filled with surprising flavors, ingredients, and textures.
 But for some Eastern European Jews, it also had familiar elements.
-Both Eastern European and Chinese cuisines shared an affinity for sweet and sour flavors and egg-based dishes. "[Chinese restaurants] had these pancakes, which were like blintzes,” says Joan Nathan, author of King Solomon's Table: A Culinary Exploration of Jewish Cooking from Around the World, and the wontons resembled kreplach (both are meat-filled soup dumplings).
+Both Eastern European and Chinese cuisines shared an affinity for sweet and sour flavors and egg-based dishes. "[Chinese restaurants] had these pancakes, which were like blintzes,” said Joan Nathan, author of King Solomon's Table: A Culinary Exploration of Jewish Cooking from Around the World, and the wontons resembled kreplach (both are meat-filled soup dumplings).

 The fact that the Chinese and Jews were America’s two largest non-Christian immigrant populations brought them together, Jennifer 8.
-Lee, author of The Fortune Cookie Chronicles: Adventures in the World of Chinese Food, tells Mental Floss.
+Lee, author of The Fortune Cookie Chronicles: Adventures in the World of Chinese Food, told Mental Floss in 2017.
 Unlike, say, Italian restaurants, Chinese restaurants were open on Sundays and on Christian holidays.
 They also lacked religious imagery, which may have made them appear more welcoming for Jews.

 But Jewish cookbooks had already begun including Americanized dishes like chop suey and egg foo yung, which Chinese chefs had specially created to appeal to homegrown appetites.
 And as Lower East Side Jews moved to different neighborhoods, boroughs, and suburbs, Chinese restaurants followed them.